apache/pekko-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

 @@snip [GreeterClient.scala]($g8src$/scala/com/example/helloworld/GreeterClient.scala) { #import #client-request-reply }

-Note that clients and servers don't have to be implemented with Akka gRPC.
+Note that clients and servers don't have to be implemented with Pekko gRPC.
 They can be implemented/used with other libraries or languages and interoperate according to the gRPC specification.

 ### Other types of calls